packetchaos/Navi_pro/README.md

 * tgroup - Delete a Target Group
 * policy - Delete a Policy
 * asset - Delete an asset
+* container - Delete a container by container ID
+* tag - Delete a Tag value by Value UUID
+* category - Delete a Tag category by the Category UUID

 ### Examples